 Nintendo Switch is a video game console developed by Nintendo.
-Their FAQ page, which takes a product-focused approach, is a great example of how to cater to your audience.
+Its FAQ page, which takes a product-focused approach, is a great example of how to cater to your audience.
 The company uses images of the different Nintendo Switch models as icons for the categories.
 All that their audience of gamers needs to do is click on the image of the product they need more information on, and a list of questions is revealed.

 When used right, an FAQ page can help boost traffic to your website, improve your customer service, and streamline the user experience for your customers.
-Therefore, it’s worth taking the time to build an FAQ page that will check off all these boxes.
+Therefore, it’s worth taking the time to build an FAQ page that checks off all these boxes.
 Or you can save time by investing in knowledge base software.

 The benefits of using Whatfix’s digital guidance include:

 - You can easily create a fully customized FAQ page without having to code.

 - You can also create categories and include search so users can quickly find the answers they need.